 The Reader’s Digest Ultimate Roadside Emergency Guide

-Be prepared for breakdowns and roadside car problems like flats, dead batteries, fender benders and mechanical trouble.
+Be prepared for breakdowns and car repairs on the road for problems like flats, dead batteries, fender benders and mechanical trouble.

 Always be prepared for car trouble